tharunganapathi/Learning/README.md

-This repo has all my learnings.
+This repo has all my learnings and findings.